Church of Sweden: Reformation

 Shortly after seizing power in 1523, Gustav Vasa addressed the Pope in Rome with a request for the confirmation of Johannes Magnus as Archbishop of Sweden, in the place of Gustav Trolle who had been formally deposed and exiled by the Riksdag of the Estates.

 Gustav promised to be an obedient son of the Church, if the pope would confirm the elections of his bishops.
 But the pope requested Trolle to be re-instated.
 King Gustav protested by promoting the Swedish reformers, the brothers Olaus and Laurentius Petri, and Laurentius Andreae.
 The king supported the printing of reformation texts, with the Petri brothers as the major instructors on the texts.
 In 1526, all Catholic printing presses were suppressed, and two-thirds of the Church's tithes were appropriated for the payment of the national debt.
 A final breach was made with the traditions of the old religion at the Riksdag called by the king at Västerås in 1544.

 Other changes of the Reformation included the abolition of some Catholic rituals.
 However, the changes were not as drastic as in Germany; as in Germany, Swedish churches kept not only crosses and crucifixes, but also icons and the traditional liturgical vestments which in Germany were usually discarded in favor of the black preaching gown and stole used until recent times.
-Many holy days, based on saints days, were not removed from the calendar until the late 18th century due to strong resistance from the population.
+Many holy days, based on saints' days, were not removed from the calendar until the late 18th century due to strong resistance from the population.

 After the death of Gustav Vasa, Sweden was ruled by John III, who had Catholicizing tendencies, and then by his more openly Catholic son, Sigismund, who was also ruler of Catholic Poland.
 The latter was eventually deposed from the Swedish throne by his uncle, who acceded to the throne as Charles IX, and used the Lutheran church as an instrument in his power struggle against his nephew.
 He is known to have had Calvinist leanings.

-The New Testament was translated to Swedish in 1526 and the entire Bible in 1541.
+The New Testament was translated into Swedish in 1526 and the entire Bible in 1541.
 Revised translations were published in 1618 and 1703.
 New official translations were adopted in 1917 and 2000.
 Many hymns were written by Swedish church reformers and several by Martin Luther were translated.
 A semi-official hymnal appeared in the 1640s.
 Official hymnals of the Church of Sweden (Den svenska psalmboken) were adopted in 1695, 1819, 1937 and 1986.
-The last of these is ecumenical, and combines traditional hymns with songs from other Christian denominations, including Seventh-day Adventist, Baptist, Catholic, Mission Covenant, Methodist, Pentecostalist, and the Salvation Army.
+The last of these is ecumenical, and combines traditional hymns with songs from other Christian denominations, including Seventh-day Adventist, Baptist, Catholic, Mission Covenant, Methodist, Pentecostal, and the Salvation Army.
 In October 2013, the Church of Sweden elected Antje Jackelén as Sweden's first female archbishop.